meld-cp/obsidian-encrypt/README.md

 Hide secrets in your [Obsidian.md](https://obsidian.md/) notes.

-This plugin allows you to encrypt portions of your notes allowing you to store sensitive details along with other information.
+This plugin allows you to encrypt portions of text so you can store sensitive details within and alongside your notes.

 Under the hood it uses the Advanced Encryption Standard (AES) in GCM mode.